Police say 6 dead, 10 injured in Sacramento shooting

 Shortly after the shooting, video was posted on Twitter that showed people running through the street amid the sound of rapid gunfire.
 Video showed multiple ambulances at the scene.

+Sacramento Mayor Darrell Steinberg said on Twitter: “Words can’t express my shock & sadness this morning.
+The numbers of dead and wounded are difficult to comprehend.”

+“Rising gun violence is the scourge of our city, state and nation, and I support all actions to reduce it,” he said.

-Residents were asked to avoid the area, which is packed with restaurants and bars that leads to the Golden One Center, where the Sacramento Kings play basketball.
+Residents were asked to avoid the area, which is packed with restaurants and bars, including the London nightclub.

+Kay Harris, 32, said she was asleep when one of her family members called to say they thought her brother had been killed.
+She said she thought he was at London.

+Harris said she has been to the club a few times and described it as a place for “the younger crowd.”
+Bars and clubs close at 2 a.m. and it's normal for streets to be full of people at that hour.

 Berry Accius, a community activist, said he came to the scene shortly after the shooting happened.